alxp/islandty/README.md

 For Islandora Demo Objects, `git clone` the repository outside of the islandty tree.

-Edit the `.env` file in the project root and set the `inputMediaPath`:
+Edit the `.env` file in the islandty project root and set the `inputMediaPath`:

 ```ini
 inputMediaPath=../islandora_demo_objects